18th European Week of Regions and Cities 2020

 Applications and references received after this date will not be accepted.

-The successful applicants will be notified by 29th May 2020 and invited to submit their full paper with a maximum of 3,000 words to email@example.com by 11th September 2020.
+The successful applicants will be notified in July 2020 and invited to submit their full paper with a maximum of 3,000 words to email@example.com by 11th September 2020.

 - Square Brussels Meeting Centre